clucompany/cluExtIO/README.md

 1. EmptyWrite - Empty "Write" that does nothing.
 2. UnionWrite - Possibility to combine several "Write" into one record.
 3. MutexWrite - Combining Mutex and Write for multi-threaded access.
-4. ExtWrite - The trait extends the capabilities of the standard Write, adds lock methods.
+4. LockWrite - The trait extends the capabilities of the standard Write, adds lock methods.
 5. FlushDropWrite - An implementation of "Trait Write", which calls the flush () method on drop.
 6. FlushLockWrite - An implementation of "Trait Write" that calls the flush() method when removing a lock.
 7. NotChanWrite - Unchangeable "Trait Write".